 Step 1: put the credit card in the freezer (seriously!).

-I worked three jobs and climbed the ranks, kept paying off the debt and continuously up-skilled while sleeping on a friend's floor to pay off my debt in 2007 (8-years later).
+I worked three jobs and climbed the ranks, kept paying off the debt and continuously up-skilled while sleeping on a friend's floor to pay off my debts.

 During this time, I drew on the resilience I'd fostered when serving in the military from 2000-2005.
 I refused to fall victim to the past; I was better than that.
 Being in major financial debt felt humiliating, and it was tough.
 Still, I chose to give my energy to the future and what was possible.
 I focused on what was in my control, not outside of my control.
 I took full accountability for my actions.